bianca-and-greg-wedding/bianca-and-greg-wedding.github.io/_pages/travel.md

 The Kendall Square hotels are in the main Boston/Cambridge metro area about half an hour from the main wedding venue.
 We will be providing a shuttle bus from the Marriott Hotel to and from the wedding on Saturday.
 The Boston area also has plenty of Airbnbs and other hotels -- Kendall Square has a T station, so you can get there from anywhere in the Boston/Cambridge area to take the shuttle bus to and from the venue.

 If you'd rather stay closer to the venue, that works too!
-There are hotels in the suburbs in Beverly and Peabody which are within a 15m drive of the venue.
 There is a lot less public transit out in the suburbs, so if you go this route, you may need to rent a car.
 Lyfts and Ubers should be available but probably have slower pickup times than in the city.

 A few options near each other and about 15m from the venue and 30-45 minutes from Boston and the airport:
 * Homewood Suites by Hilton Boston-Peabody (estimated $169/night)